chengmatt/Oyster_Larvae_GBE/README.md

 # Oyster_Larvae_GBE
 Analyses for Stasse et al. 2021

-When running code, open Oyster_Larvae_GBE R project first to make sure working directory is set to the correct location.
+When running code, open the Oyster_Larvae_GBE R project first to make sure working directory is set to the correct location.